zio/zio-cli/docs/cli-config.md

 }
 ```
 This means that a `CliApp` that does not specify any `CliConfig` and uses `CliConfig.default` will:
-- ignore if the letters of a command are written in uppercase or lowercase and
+- ignore if the letters of a command are written in uppercase or lowercase,
-- correct automatically up to two mistakes when writing the name of an option in a command of `CliApp`.
+- correct automatically up to two mistakes when writing the name of an option in a command of `CliApp`,
+- trigger Help or Wizard Mode if the corresponding option is found after an invalid command was entered and
+- show full usage synopsis of commands.